 Hello, we're Halo!

 The money we make is ploughed back into the facilities.
 This allows us to keep our costs low and offer outstanding value for money across Herefordshire.
 Basically, when our customers spend money with us, we largely reinvest this into Halo services.
-So users are helping to sustain leisure activities for everyone across the county to enjoy – from pre and post natal exercise classes, babies in the ‘Swim-A-Song’ sessions, specialist exercise classes for people with MS, to toddlers at Gym Tots and to 55+ group exercise classes.
-We also share our expertise with developing operators such as the Point4 at The Royal National College for the Blind in Hereford .
+So users are helping to sustain leisure activities for everyone across the county to enjoy – from pre and post natal exercise classes, babies in the ‘Swim-A-Song’ sessions, specialist exercise classes for people with MS, to toddlers at Gymnastics and to Senior group exercise classes.

 But that's only the start of the story…